artisanadaptations/ArtisanAdaptations/README.md

 ### Hi there 👋

+My name is Paul.

+I am working on creating highly customized solutions for users with disabilities to navigate electronic life.

+Check out my website at [Artisan Adaptations](https://artisanadaptations.com) for more information.

 <!--
 **artisanadaptations/ArtisanAdaptations** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.